 - Remember that your center of gravity changes as the pregnancy advances which can make you clumsier and more prone to falling.
 Plan accordingly and try to exercise with a buddy or at least carry a cellphone. - Whenever you exercise remember that you need to increase your fluid intake so that you avoid dehydration, dizziness and muscle cramps (remember, that the uterus is a muscle!). - Be sure to wear shoes and clothing appropriate for your exercise routine. - Stop the activity, or slow down and rest if you become extremely short of breath, develop pain in your chest, notice dizziness, or develop frequent uterine contractions.
 If these symptoms continue, speak with us about the problem. - Many women find that walking, dancing, swimming, and Yoga offer excellent benefits and are ideal exercises during pregnancy and the postpartum period.
 After the first trimester, try not to exercise while lying flat on your back except for brief moments.
-We recommend the Gaiam Prenatal Yoga DVD/Video available at Target.
-You may also purchase the DVD at www.gaiam.com for \$15. - Avoid sports with a high potential for contact injuries such as basketball, football, and soccer.
+We recommend the Gaiam Prenatal Yoga app called "Yoga Studio".
+With this app you can enjoy a free trial for 7 days and they offer monthly and yearly subscriptions. - Avoid sports with a high potential for contact injuries such as basketball, football, and soccer.
 Also avoid exercise with a high potential for falling such as horseback riding, mountain climbing, gymnastics, downhill skiing, and cycling.
-This is especially important in the second half of
+This is especially important in the second half of pregnancy when the baby loses the protection of the pelvic bones.

-- pregnancy when the baby loses the protection of the pelvic bones. - Scuba diving below 32 feet during pregnancy is not recommended.
+- Scuba diving below 32 feet during pregnancy is not recommended.
 Your fetus can get the bends even if you do not.
 Skin diving and snorkeling are fine, but remember to use the buddy system.
 You will fatigue easier during pregnancy. - Avoid bouncy or bumpy rides such as jet skiing or boating in choppy water, and off-road riding in all-terrain vehicles. - When participating in aerobic exercise be certain to slow down whenever you notice that you cannot talk comfortably during your workout. - Always wear protective clothing and sun screen while exercising outdoors.